 A Message From the Welcoming Committee to All New Owners/Residents

 Welcome to Wilderness Ranch!
 We’re pleased you’ve chosen to become a member of our unique mountain community.
-If you haven't already spoken to our bookkeeper Melanie Clark

-We recommend that you take a moment to register for the online membership directory so you have access to the “member only” areas of this Web site and will receive InstantWatch e-mail messages.
+We recommend that you take a moment to register for the online membership directory so you have access to the “member only” areas of this website and will receive InstantWatch e-mail messages.
 These messages notify owners/residents about road conditions, known water system problems, and other issues that need immediate attention.
 You will not receive these e-mails unless you have registered for the online directory.

 Living in the mountains brings many things to enjoy, such as tranquil walks along Common Area trails, the beauty of forested terrain, and abundant wildlife right in your own yard.
 Living in the mountains also brings challenges, such as keeping your property safe from fire.
-You’ll want to check out all the great fire prevention and safety information here
+You’ll want to check out all the fire prevention and safety information

-.
+available on the Firewise Committee page of this site.
 Another challenge is learning to drive on our roads.
 Here are a few basic tips that we hope will make your experiences on Ranch roads much easier on you and all residents: